ai/about-postcss/speech.md

 ---

+Do we really have a selection?

+Blink tag was a *non-standard* tag working *only* in Firefox.
-Do we really have a selection process?
-Mozilla was forced to support blink tag for 19 years.
-And it was only a non-standard tag working only in Firefox.
+But even in this case Mozilla was forced to support blink tag for *19 years*.

 If some technology becomes a standard, many sites start to use it.
-And we will need decades to replace it for some better standard.
+But how we can fix some issue in standard?
+For we can remove bad ideas?

 ---

+So we have not chance to fail in our standard.

-Will you think about some new crazy ideas, if you must support your mistakes for decades?
+Will you think about some awesome but litle crazy ideas, if you must support your mistakes for decades?

-W3C prefers very long theoretical discussion for every technology, because they are afraid to make a mistake.

 And it is a main problem.
 Many great ideas looked very crazy at the beginning.
 What people thought about iPhone, when it was released?
+What people thought about frontend 5 years ago?
 What people thought about Web applications 15 years ago?
-Or what people thought about airplanes, when they were invented century ago.

-We must have some playground to make mistakes if we want new awesome ideas.
-If we want long-term development of the Web.
+Development is about making a mistakes.
+There is no great ideas without mistakes.

+And this is why is so important to have have some playground.

 ---

-40% of next JavaScript comes from the CoffeeScript preprocessor.

-Even the next ES7 standard takes async-await after we have tested it in IcedCoffeeScript.

 And this is why preprocessors are a big deal.
 They are this kind of a playground.

-Every developer can use own modules.
+Every developer can use own compiler.
+It is not a global standard.
-For example, ClosureScript or Elm with time travel debugger.
+So we are not afraid to make a mistake.

+We creates CoffeeScript with many crazy ideas.
+We got feedback from users.
+And then took best ideas to a standard.

+Even the next-next ES7 takes async-await after it was tested in IcedCoffeeScript.

 And we can get real world feedback before idea becomes a standard.

 ---

-I am very happy about JavaScript preprocessors.
+So I am very happy about JavaScript preprocessors.
+For example, Elm with time travel debugger.

-But do CSS preprocessors work as this kind of playground for ideas of next generations?
+But do CSS preprocessors is still this kind of playground?
 I didn’t think so.

 ---

 But let’s start from the beginning.
-How do CSS preprocessors work today?
+Whhat is CSS preprocessor?

 They are like a template language.
 Like PHP, but you mix your code with CSS templates.